Paul Dirac: Early life

 Paul Adrien Maurice Dirac was born on 8 August 1902 at his parents' home in Bristol, England, and grew up in the Bishopston area of the city.
 His father, Charles Adrien Ladislas Dirac, was an immigrant from Saint-Maurice, Switzerland, of French descent, who worked in Bristol as a French teacher.
-His mother, Florence Hannah Dirac, née Holten, was born to a Cornish Methodist family in Liskeard, Cornwall.
+His mother, Florence Hannah Holten, was born to a Cornish Methodist family in Liskeard, Cornwall.
 She was named after Florence Nightingale by her father, a ship's captain, who had met Nightingale while he was a soldier during the Crimean War.
 His mother moved to Bristol as a young woman, where she worked as a librarian at the Bristol Central Library; despite this she still considered her identity to be Cornish rather than English.
 Paul had a younger sister, Béatrice Isabelle Marguerite, known as Betty, and an older brother, Reginald Charles Félix, known as Felix, who died by suicide in March 1925.
 Dirac later recalled: "My parents were terribly distressed.
 I didn't know they cared so much ...
 I never knew that parents were supposed to care for their children, but from then on I knew."

 Charles and the children were officially Swiss nationals until they became naturalised on 22 October 1919.
 Dirac's father was strict and authoritarian, although he disapproved of corporal punishment.
 Dirac had a strained relationship with his father, so much so that after his father's death, Dirac wrote, "I feel much freer now, and I am my own man."
 Charles forced his children to speak to him only in French so that they might learn the language.
 When Dirac found that he could not express what he wanted to say in French, he chose to remain silent.